Ulyssedev/rquest-middleware/README.md

-# rquest-middleware
+# wreq-middleware

-A crate implementing a wrapper around [rquest](https://crates.io/crates/rquest) to allow for client middleware chains.
+A crate implementing a wrapper around [wreq](https://crates.io/crates/wreq) to allow for client middleware chains.

 Note: This fork is experimental and not meant for production use.
 Use at your own risk.